harp-project/AML-Formalization/matching-logic/README.md

 Fourth, things related to matching logic proof system.
 - [`ProofSystem.v`](src/ProofSystem.v) - the definition of the proof system and its basic properties
 - [`ProofSystemSoundness.v`](src/ProofSystemSoundness.v) - soundness of the proof system, connecting it with the semantics
+- [`BasicProofSystemLemmas.v`](src/BasicProofSystemLemmas.v) - proofs using the proofsystem that are independent of the proof mode
 - [`ProofMode_base.v`](src/ProofMode_base.v) - describes the notations of the matching logic proof mode
 - [`ProofInfo.v`](src/ProofInfo.v) - includes theorems for reasoning about static proof information
 - [`ProofMode_propositional.v`](src/ProofMode_propositional.v) - includes theorems about the validity of propositional patterns